Why Training Is the Best Path To A Sustained Career

-In the hospitality industry, there’s a surprising amount of turnover.
+In the hospitality industry, there’s a surprising amount of turnover and many opportunities for career change.
 There are also many people who wish to pursue a career in hospitality but find that they can’t seem to get their career onto their desired trajectory.
 Whether you’re just entering the industry, or you want to give your established career a jumpstart, training and education are often your best bet.

-What training and continuing education can do for you
+What training and continuing education can do for your career change?

 Learning new skills and abilities